 There are two ways to remove a breakpoint for a user.

 The first way.
 In the ADE section, select the required endpoint, right-click to go to the context menu, then select Remove breakpoint.

 The second way.
 The bottom panel contains the Breakpoints section.
-To do this, to delete a breakpoint, the user needs to select a specific breakpoint, then click on the delete icon.
+To do this, to delete all breakpoints, the user needs to click on the Delete button.